craftypixeldesigns/GHC-Events/README.md

 # GHC-Events
 Comprehensive list of events, receptions, and parties hosted by companies at the Grace Hopper Celebration for Women in Computing.
 Events are held in September to provide networking opportunities for GHC attendees.
 This year, a few volunteers will be updating the events list.
+Please do not add events that are invite only.

 **Contribute** by sending a [pull request](https://github.com/missCarrieMah/GHC-Events/pulls), opening an [Issue](https://github.com/missCarrieMah/GHC-Events/issues) or emailing [cengdinsel@gmail.com](mailto:cengdinsel@gmail.com).
 Remember that sharing is caring (my handle is [@iheartagile](twitter.com/iheartagile))